jluna0413/CultivAREmergent/docs/Wiki/User_Docs.md

 ### Strains

-The Strains page allows you to manage your cannabis strains.
+The Cultivars page allows you to manage your cannabis cultivars.

 #### Adding a Strain